-The same treatment has been given to romantic landscapes, as evident in the bronze work when a land becomes a sea, a craggy, menacing cliff face reminiscent of the iconic works of Caspar David Friedrich.
+The same treatment has been given to romantic landscapes, as evident in the bronze work When A Land Becomes A Sea, a craggy, menacing cliff face reminiscent of the iconic works of German Romantic painter, Caspar David Friedrich.
 Here, Stone once again subverts the landscape's traditional meaning, taking out of the background to make it the subject itself.
-"I made this work with painting in mind," he says.
-"The natural landscape has rarely been explored in sculpture on its own terms (except as a prop for heroic figures and public monuments), and I'm fascinated by this."
-Similarly, a marble flag, only in the ruins will you be free explores the nature of flags and nature itself.
+'I made this work with painting in mind', he says.
+'The natural landscape has rarely been explored in sculpture on its own terms (except as a prop for heroic figures and public monuments), and I'm fascinated by this.'
+Similarly, a marble flag, Only In The Ruins Will You Be Free explores the nature of flags and nature itself.
 Usually placed at a certain spot as a way of marking or claiming a territory, here, the material of the territory (stone, bedrock, a mountain) is used to make the flag.
-"The territory was always the mountains'," explains Stone.
-"The flag bearer has long been defeated; a heroic monument is left, delicately evoking the breeze and an absent figure in sculptural form.
-Nature wins."
+'The territory was always the mountains', explains Stone.
+'The flag bearer has long been defeated; a heroic monument is left, delicately evoking the breeze and an absent figure in sculptural form.
+Nature wins.'

-gleam will also feature a selection of large-scale paintings, combining the process of erasure used in earlier works with added painted elements.
-Together they create an immersive environment, a "melting away of ideals" in which the viewer's preconceived ideas of art history, traditional composition and narrative are stripped back in order to be rebuilt and reknitted into contemporary imaginations.
-"I like the idea that these works are reaching out towards a new Sublime," says Stone.
-"Whereas a lot of artists that look to Romanticism are interested in looking in, at reproducing it, I'm looking out of it at the same time."
+'gleam' will also feature a selection of large-scale paintings, combining the process of erasure used in earlier works with added painted elements.
+Together they create an immersive environment, a 'melting away of ideals' in which the viewer's preconceived ideas of art history, traditional composition and narrative are stripped back in order to be rebuilt and reknitted into contemporary imaginations.
+'I like the idea that these works are reaching out towards a new Sublime', says Stone.
+'Whereas a lot of artists that look to Romanticism are interested in looking in, at reproducing it, I'm looking out of it at the same time.'